FRosner/outpourings/local-path-cleaner/blog_post.md

     return result
 ```

 Now that we know which pods are unschedulable, we need to keep only the ones that have bound PVCs.
 Unfortunately, this information is not available in the pod resource, so we need to fetch the PVCs, too.
-Here you can do some namespace filtering again.
+If you need the ability to filter certain namespaces, you could add that here.

 ```python
 def get_bound_local_path_pvcs(v1: CoreV1Api):